lukesheridanray/AWA-fresh/canon/implementation-notes.md

 We also need to add a snippet of code to each variation, including the original.
 An example of this is shown below, where `dimensionValue` is a unique value for that variation, this includes the test name, country code, ID number and varation, e.g. variation1, or original.
+Once this has been done please pass the value onto the optimiser.

     var dimensionValue = 'RangeVP-UK-6330551084-Variation1';
     ga('tealium_0.set', 'dimension11', dimensionValue);